 CAUT Policy Statement

-CAUT recognizes the pioneering work that Indigenous Studies Programs and Indigenous faculty have done in Indigenizing the academy.
-The foundation that these people built is what is allowing for the current wave of Indigenization.
+Indigenous Studies Programs and Indigenous faculty have done foundational work toward Indigenizing the academy.
 Indigenizing the academy continues with acknowledgment that Indigenous rights are inherent rights and responsibilities that originate in holistic Indigenous relationships.
 These rights are enshrined in Treaties, the Canadian Constitution, and international agreements.
-It further entails a recognition of historic wrongs committed against First Nations, Inuit, and Métis communities in Canada, and a commitment to undertake proactive measures aimed at restoring, renewing, and regenerating Indigenous practices, languages, and knowledge.
+Indigenization further entails a recognition of historic wrongs committed against First Nations, Inuit, and Métis communities in Canada, and a commitment to undertake proactive measures aimed at restoring, renewing, and regenerating Indigenous practices, languages, and knowledge.

-- Explicit recognition that Aboriginal academic staff1 must, at minimum, enjoy equal rights with regard to association or union membership, academic freedom, decent working conditions, fair compensation, and access to resources for research and teaching.
+- Explicit recognition that Aboriginal academic staff2 should, at minimum, enjoy equal rights with regard to association or union membership, academic freedom, decent working conditions, fair compensation, and access to resources for research and teaching.

 - Commitment to an ongoing and permanent expansion of the Aboriginal academic staff complement, including both targeted hires to existing positions and the establishment of new regular positions which contribute to the long-term growth of Aboriginal teaching, research, and community service within the academy.